khulnasoft/tracker/docs/docs/events/builtin/extra/tracker_info.md

-# tracee_info
+# tracker_info

 ## Intro

-tracee_info - An event that exports some relevant data of Tracker upon startup.
+tracker_info - An event that exports some relevant data of Tracker upon startup.

 ## Description